<

 4. Creative Writing

-Take, for example, the constraints of poetic forms like the Shakespearean sonnet - its strict iambic pentameter structure, 14-line length, and defined rhyme scheme.
-Feeding these specific parameters to an AI model allows it to generate new sonnets that adhere to the traditional guidelines while exploring utterly original themes, wordplay, and imagery that a human writer may never have conceived.
+Take, for example, the constraints of poetic forms like the Shakespearean sonnet—its strict iambic pentameter structure, 14-line length, and defined rhyme scheme.
+Feeding these specific parameters to an AI model allows it to generate new sonnets that adhere to traditional rules while exploring surprising new themes, wordplay, and imagery that a human writer might not think of alone.

-Similarly, AI can be a potent tool for reviving Dadaist, Surrealist, and Oulipo literary techniques designed to undermine logical conventions.
-For the classic "cut-up" method popularized by William S. Burroughs, an AI could blend and remix passages from wildly disparate sources into startling new narratives and ideas.
-Or for Oulipo constraints like N+7, where every noun gets systematically replaced, the AI's proficiency in coherent language generation means it can produce strangely coherent-yet-absurd paragraphs primed for further manipulation.
+Similarly, AI can revive avant-garde literary techniques from the Dadaists, Surrealists, and Oulipo writers—movements that used formal constraints to disrupt conventional meaning.
+For instance, in the classic "cut-up" method popularized by William S. Burroughs, an AI could blend and remix passages from wildly different sources to produce startling new combinations.
+Or in the case of Oulipo constraints like N+7, where every noun is replaced by the seventh noun after it in a dictionary, LLMs can generate absurd yet syntactically coherent outputs, primed for human refinement.

-The young David Bowie cuts up lines from various texts and then randomly reassmbles them to stimulate his songwriting.
+The young David Bowie cuts up lines from various texts and then randomly reassembles them to stimulate his songwriting.

 The older David Bowie uses a computer program, called The Verbasizer, that he and a friend developed for the same cut-up process.